ringmaster/monitor/readme.md

 6. Repeat the above until the page does what you want
 7. Run `npm run build` to produce distribution files for your server

+## CORS Note

+Because the check is happening inside of your browser, and not on the server, it is subject to CORS request constraints.
+Unless the server you're checking has added the appropriate CORS headers, the check will likely return an error.

+If you're looking for additional CORS-safe URLs, you might consider CDNs that house javascript, as they are most likely to have the correct headers set.